 Ready for the water?

-- You need to think first is what kind of sport and where you will practice
+- First, you need to think about what kind of sport and where you will practice

 - Then you need to keep the water temperature in consideration